ghc-proposals/ghc-proposals/proposals/0000-grand-class-unification.rst

 * **Example 2**, tagged accessor class ``HasLens``.
 Definition site::

-    class HasLens tag s a | tag s -> a where lensOf :: Lens' s a
+    class HasLens tag s a | tag s -> a where lensOf tag @s @a :: Lens' s a

-    lensOf :: forall tag -> forall s a.
+    -- lensOf :: forall tag -> forall s a.
 HasLens tag s a => Lens' s a

   Use site::